pupilfirst/pupilfirst/docs/targets.md

 ## Milestone targets

-To qualify for levelling up, students must complete what are known as milestone targets.
+To qualify for leveling up, students must complete what are known as milestone targets.
 These are groups of targets that must be attempted for the student to be able to level up.

 In the curriculum editor, you can mark your choice of target _groups_ as milestone.
 If a group is thus marked, all targets within the group will count as milestone targets.
 It's possible to have multiple milestone groups within a level.